-- an undergraduate degree from an accredited four year college or university (or equivalent preparation if the student has done undergraduate work outside the U.S.) with a minimum 2.75 GPA in the last 60 units attempted; - competence in the English language, as demonstrated by academic achievement and the WPE; - three letters of reference, to be sent to the Program Coordinator by application deadline; and - a statement of purpose of at least 150 words (typed) as part of application.
+- an undergraduate degree from an accredited four year college or university (or equivalent preparation if the student has done undergraduate work outside the U.S.) with a minimum 2.75 GPA in the last 60 units attempted; - competence in the English language, as demonstrated by academic achievement; - three letters of reference, to be sent to the Program Coordinator by application deadline; - statement of purpose of at least 150 words (typed) as part of application.

-Students with deficiencies in Admission Requirements that can be removed by specified additional preparation may be admitted with conditionally classified graduate status.
+Students with deficiencies in admission requirements that can be removed by specified additional preparation may be admitted with conditionally classified graduate status.
 Any deficiencies will be noted on a response to the admission application.